itisusama-writer/152410/chapter-10.md

 Areeba leaned against the sink, her expression guarded.
 "I know."

 "You can't keep this up.
 Not at home.
-Not around more people, not with your parents, not at university—"
+Not around more people, not with our parents, not at university—"

 "I know," Areeba repeated.

 "So you have to leave him."
 The words came out harder than Ayesha intended.
 "Faisal.
 You have to make him go.
 Before we get back.
 While you're still strong enough to push him out."

 Areeba's expression didn't change.
-She just stared at Ayesha with eyes that held both her cousin and someone else.
+She just stared at Ayesha with eyes that held both her sister and someone else.

 "You have to separate," Ayesha pressed.
 "Find a way.
 Ask him to leave.
 Force him if you have to.
 But this can't continue—"